COVID-19: remembering the nursing staff who have lost their lives

 She first qualified as a nurse in 1966, before working as a community nurse and across the hospital sites for the next 54 years.

-‘She was a passionate advocate for the patient and their relatives, exercising influence throughout the discharge process, including advocating for patients’ ongoing care needs to the extent that she often pushed at the boundaries in these discussions on behalf of the patient.’
+‘She was a passionate advocate for the patients and their relatives, exercising influence throughout the discharge process, including advocating for patients’ ongoing care needs, to the extent that she often pushed at the boundaries in these discussions on behalf of the patient.’

 Ate Wilma Banaag

-Nurse Ate Wilma Banaag worked at Watford General Hospital for almost two decades, after arriving in the UK from the Philippines in January 2001.
+Nurse Ate Wilma Banaag worked at Watford General Hospital for almost two decades.
+She had arrived in the UK from the Philippines in January 2001.